You'll Like The 2009 Mitsubishi Galant If...

 Under the Hood

-The Galant offers five trim levels, two with the four-cylinder engine, two with the V6 and one, the Ralliart, with a high-output V6.
+The Galant offers four trim levels, two with the four-cylinder engine, one with a 230-horsepower V6 and the last, the Ralliart, with a high-output V6.
 The Galant's 2.4-liter four-cylinder engine is adequate for around-town driving and returns impressive city and highway fuel economy.
 The V6 is best suited to those who demand extra power, the kind required for quicker acceleration when merging or passing.

 2.4-liter in-line 4